nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/about.rst.txt

    you would like to tip this work <https://buymeacoffee.com/nba.comeback.dashboard>`_ so I can buy some more tokens.

+The NBA Comeback Dashboard is a plotting tool that lets you :doc:`analyze and compare
+</analysis/methodology_forming_the_plot_trend_lines>` NBA comeback probability data
+taken from the NBA play-by-play database from the 1996-1997 season to now.

 This project started when I was :doc:`trying to examine a rule of thumb
 </analysis/rule_of_thumb_that_actually_works>` about how safe leads are while watching
 NBA games and I wanted to create :doc:`a chart I could reference when watching games